-L1 use in the ESL classroom is not ideal.
-However, I have found that working with a large class of mixed-ability students in a compulsory educational setting under a singular, prescriptive curriculum has made my Arabic studies all the more vital to my success in the classroom.
+In a previous post, I talked about how learning Arabic helped me build rapport with my students and manage behavior problems.
+L1 use in the ESL classroom is not ideal; however, I have found that working with a large class of mixed-ability students in a compulsory educational setting under a singular, prescriptive curriculum has made my Arabic studies all the more vital to my success in the classroom.

 Within government schools in the UAE, mixed-ability classrooms are the norm.
 Sometimes with upwards of 30 students in each class representing a broad range of ability levels.
 It has been the case with all of my classes since arriving in 2010.
-Additionally, most of the students tend to lean more heavily towards the low beginners.
-And with just a few from other ability groups.
+Additionally, most students tend to lean more heavily towards the low beginners, with just a few from higher ability groups.

 Understanding Learning Challenges in the UAE

-Furthermore, by studying Arabic I have become much more aware of the ways in which the grammar, syntax, and usage of Arabic can interfere with my students’ ability to accurately.
-And effectively communicate in English.
+By studying Arabic, I have become much more aware of the ways in which the grammar, syntax, and usage of Arabic can interfere with my students’ ability to accurately and effectively communicate in English.
 And also how there is a certain predictable logic to the errors that they make.
 Including one that can be exploited to enhance my students’ learning.

 Having learned this about this particular student, I can offer more targeted instruction and practice in the grammatical concepts posing the most trouble.
-And help those students forge the conceptual bridge from their understanding of Arabic grammar to their English studies.
-So they can more self-consciously avoid such mistakes in the future.
+And of course, help those students forge the conceptual bridge from their understanding of Arabic grammar to their English studies so they can more self-consciously avoid such mistakes in the future.

 That being said, I hope I have demonstrated that any effort to learn your students’ native language can have significant benefits when: